 Related Job Titles—Catering manager, restaurant manager, food service manager, banquet manager, hotel manager, food purchasing agent, food production manager, convention services manager, food and beverage sales, general and operations manager and lodging manager.

-Employment Outlook—Employment of food service is expected t grow 5 percent, or more slowly than the average for all occupations, during the 2008-18 decade.
+Employment Outlook—Employment of food service is expected to decline 3 percent, or more slowly than the average for all occupations, during the 2010-20 decade.
 Most managers were salaried, but more than 45 percent were self-employed in independent restaurants or other small food service establishments.
 About 38 percent of all salaried jobs for food service managers were in full-service restaurants or limited-service eating places, such as fast-food restaurants and cafeterias.
 A small number of salaried jobs were in traveler accommodation (hotels), educational services, amusement, gambling, and recreation industries, nursing care facilities, and hospitals.
 Jobs are located throughout the country, with large cities and tourist areas providing more opportunities for full-service dining positions.

 Employment of food service managers is expected to grow more slowly than the average (5 percent) through 2018.
 In addition to job openings arising out of employment growth, the need to replace managers who transfer to other occupations or stop working will create many job opportunities.
 Projected employment growth varies by industry.
 Most new jobs will arise in full-service restaurants and limited-service eating places as the number of these establishments increase along with the population.

 managers were $48,130 in May 2010.
 The middle 50 percent earned between $36,670

 and $59,580.
 The lowest 10 percent earned less than $30,480, and the highest 10